vanjohnson879/frontline-cloud-doc/content/reference/plugins/gitlab_ci/index.md

 - build, package, and upload to Gatling Enterprise the current version of the simulation script
 - run the updated simulation on Gatling Enterprise

-Feel free to use different trigger events or to configure the other inputs and outputs for the Action as documented above, according to your own use case.
+Feel free to use different workflow rules or to configure the other inputs and outputs for the runner as documented above, according to your own use case.

 {{< include-file >}}
 Maven: includes/use-case-build-and-run.maven.md